exalted/notes/Syntax for a New Language.md

 * [MoSCoW Method](http://www.projectsmart.co.uk/moscow-method.php)
 * `.` is an empty block
 * If something is not "defined" yet, you can't "use" it
+* Syntax shall not be _not_ case sensitive, but the script is
 * Last argument of a method definition can be used either as an input value or a return value

 Code Example